miso-lims/miso-lims/docs/user_manual/type_data.md

 * A "Yield" metric for library preparation requiring library yield to be greater than or equal to a threshold value in ng/µL

-MISO administrators can add, edit, and delete metfics using the standard interface.
-A metric can only be deleted if it is not used by any existing studies.
+MISO administrators can add, edit, and delete metrics using the standard interface.
+A metric can only be deleted if it is not used by any existing assays.